Professor Emeritus Tan Sri Dato Dzulkifli Abdul Razak

 He was the 5th Vice-Chancellor/President of Universiti Sains Malaysia (USM) from 2000 to 2011; a member of the World Health Organisation (WHO) Expert Advisory Panel on Drug Policy and Management (1995-2010); and WHO Scientific Committee of Tobacco Product Regulation (2004-2006).

-Tan Sri Dzul is the 1st Asian to receive the prestigious 2017 Gilbert Medal and the 7th internationally from Universitas 21, a group of renowned research intensive universities focussed on fostering global citizenship and encouraging institutional innovation.
+Tan Sri Dzul is the 1st Asian to receive the prestigious 2017 Gilbert Medal and the 7th internationally from Universitas 21, a group of renowned research intensive universities focused on fostering global citizenship and encouraging institutional innovation.
 He also received the 2017 Asia HRD Contribution to Society Award as recognition for his contribution to people’s development in the academic world.

 As a member of the Board of Trustees, he is active in various charity-based organisations, such as: National Cancer Council (MAKNA, since 2013), Mercy Malaysia (since 2012), Razak School of Government (since 2011), Malay College (MCKK) Foundation (since 2011), Yayasan Hasanah (since 2015), Yayasan Bumiputra Pulau Pinang (since 2010).
 He is also the Chairperson of the first homegrown educational services organisation, LeapEd Services Sdn Bhd, a social enterprise that offers expertise in transforming schools and education in Malaysia.